Use Of Machine Learning In Marketing: Saving Cost of Customer Acquisition

 Marketers are increasingly finding machine learning (ML) an ally in their work.
 Although a new entrant here as compared to other fields, the use of commercial machine learning in digital marketing has started to reduce wasteful expenditure and resources considerably.
 Know more about the use of machine learning in marketing and the saving cost of customer acquisition.

 There’s little doubt that the discipline of ML is growing by leaps and bounds.
 The machine learning market itself is poised to grow by US $11.16 billion during 2020-2024, progressing at a CAGR of almost 39% during the forecast period, according to this study.

-Want to know more about Express Analytics Machine Learning model, Speak to Our Experts to get a lowdown on how use of Machine Learning model can boost your marketing.
+Want to know more about the Express Analytics Machine Learning model, Speak to Our Experts to get a lowdown on how the use of the Machine Learning model can boost your marketing.

 Some of the common use cases where ML can be of use to personalize the experience for the customer are as follows: